 Anthem places you in mechanised combat suits known as Javelins, effectively turning us all into Iron Man.
 These suits enhance strength, allow the user to wield incredibly powerful weapons, and even fly like a fighter jet.
 Those that use these Javelins – known through Anthem’s world as Freelancers – take on jobs to help the planet’s surviving population.
 This is a world plagued by monstrous creatures and colossal, destructive storms.
 By banding together in co-op missions, you’ll be able to do your part in making the world an easier place to exist within.

-EA and BioWare have kept much of Anthem’s details to themselves, but a deep dive on stage during EA Play at E3 2018 means we now have a solid understanding of the game.
+EA and BioWare have kept much of Anthem’s details to themselves, but a deep dive on stage during EA Play at E3 2018, lots of information from PAX West 2018, and a Twitter Q&A with Anthem’s executive producer Mark Darrah, means we now have a solid understanding of the game.